Couples & Relationship Counseling in Asheville & Across North Carolina

 • Dopamine-driven patterns that affect focus, connection, and motivation

-When attachment injuries are at the core, we focus on:
+When attachment issues are central, we may focus on:

-• Identifying the repeating cycles that keep you stuck
+• Identifying repeating conflict cycles that keep you stuck

-• Rekindling intimacy after burnout, parenting, or long periods of distance
+• Loss of intimacy after burnout, parenting, or long periods of distance

 My Approach to Couples Therapy